4.4

 Login or Signup

-The beginning of a new cycle path (still under construction) built on former railway lines No. 419 Pyrzyce - Gryfino and Finkewnwalde - Greifenhagen / Zdroje - Gryfino, and then railway line No. 417 Sobieradz - Szczecin Dąbie.
-Partially passable on concrete and asphalt surfaces, but some sections require negotiating bushes.
+Start of the new cycle path no. 803A (still under construction) made on the former railway line no. 419 Pyrzyce - Gryfino and Finkewnwalde - Greifenhagen / Zdroje - Gryfino, and then railway line no. 417 Sobieradz - Szczecin Dąbie.
+Already passable on an asphalt surface.
+The last kilometer before Żelisławiec the road ends and you have to move to the gravel road next to it.

 2